auerbenji/auerbenji.github.io/docs/blog/the-oater-is-patented.md

 # Great news: The Oater is patent approved!
 {: .no_toc }
 {: .d-inline-block }
-07-04-2025
+07-24-2025
 {: .label .label-green }

-On August XXrd, 2025, The Oater received final patent approval for its long standing patent application at the [DPMA](https://www.dpma.de/) from January 23rd, 2023.
+On July 24th, 2025, [The Oater](https://oater.de/) received its final patent approval for its long standing patent application at the [DPMA](https://www.dpma.de/) from January 26th, 2023.
+Furthermore, The Oater received approval at the [EPO](https://www.epo.org/en) on August 27th, 2025.
-This is the kind of milestone that feels big - until you realize it took over 30 months from the submission to acceptance.
+This feels big - however, it took 30 months from submission to acceptance.
 Multiple rounds of review, examiner reports, claim adjustments, and substantial costs were involved.
+{: .fs-6 .fw-300 }

 So why go through it?
 Why should startups — resource-constrained by design — spend time and capital on intellectual property?
 And could that money have been used more effectively elsewhere?